danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 ### Part II: Son

 <em>
+A sound cut the night —
-I heard someone crying down in the kitchen,
+a sob in the kitchen.
 something was obviously wrong —
 I noticed immediately.
 <br>